Cataract surgery complications

 When cataract surgery complications do occur, most are minor and can be successfully treated medically or with additional surgery.

 Posterior capsule opacity

-One of the most common cataract surgery complications is a posterior capsule opacity (also called posterior capsule opacification or PCO).
+One of the most common cataract surgery complications is a posterior capsule opacity (or PCO and sometimes called capsular fibrosis or a fibrotic cataract).